Superhuman Food Pyramid by Ben Greenfield

 To make it easier to practically apply my Superhuman Food Pyramid to your diet, I’ve also included several pages listing each food category and the Eat, Moderate, and Avoid foods within that category, so you can simply print, grab and go to the grocery store or farmer’s market with your Superhuman Food list.

-You instantly get my Superhuman Food Pyramid for free when you share on Twitter.
+You instantly get my Superhuman Food Pyramid for free when you click the button below and share on Twitter or Facebook.
+[Note: Your timeline/feed must be public for our system to verify your post or tweet].

 If you have questions, comments or feedback, just leave it below.